 Dance of Knives Rogue Leveling Guide

 Welcome to the Dance of Knives Rogue Leveling Guide, the fastest leveling build in Diablo 4!
-Do you want to easily Spin2Win to Torment 1 and beyond?
-Then this is the build for you.
+Do you want to spin to Torment 1 and beyond?
+Then this is the build for you!
 Dance of Knives does not need to manage Energy and does not rely on any aspects.
 Therefore, it has an explosive start and scales outstandingly well into the endgame.

-You utilize some simple snapshots with Concealment and Shadow Imbuement for Dance of Knives.
-Aspect of Star Shards is very powerful so try to gamble for it with your Obols early on.
+A massive damage boost comes from Aspect of Star Shards, so try to gamble for it with your Obols early on.
 This allows you to decimate anything in your path with ease.

 While you are already laying waste spinning, you unleash hell with Arrow Storms from two aspects, Arrow Storms and Vengeful.
 Dance of Knives has a very high innate Lucky Hit Chance, so these will proc very often.
 Luckily, both of these are unlockable from Dungeons.